-If you have been looking into buying a container, you may have noticed that they have sometimes been referred to as ‘intermodal’.
-This term is attributed to the fact that shipping containers were originally designed and built to be transferred between different modes of transport.
+If you have been looking into buying a unit, you may have noticed that they have sometimes been referred to as ‘intermodal’.
+This term is attributed to the fact that storage units were originally designed and built to be transferred between different modes of transport.

 There are several benefits to this, such as better security for the cargo, less loading and unloading required, a faster journey, and it is more cost-effective.

-These design features mean that shipping containers are:
+These design features mean that steel units are:

 - Robust – Able to withstand rough sea and extreme weather conditions whilst at sea

-- Easily moved – Although heavy, shipping containers are designed to be moved easily
+- Easily moved – Although heavy, shipping units are designed to be moved easily

 - Space effective – They are of a uniform shape, enabling them to be stacked on top of each other and economic with space